 "Considering our comparably low commercial tax rate in town, I'd like to see no increase in the residential rate," Snoonian said.

 Duval said he understood the proposed compromise, but he cast the lone vote against the 1.12 shift.
-He advocated the shift remain the same from the previous year, which would have increased the residential tax rate by 24 cents.
+He advocated the shift remain the same from the previous year, which would have reduced the residential tax.

 "People outside the community see the highest tax rate in the county, and we've got to do something about that," said Duval, who supports shifting more of the burden to businesses.